alexknowshtml/How-To-Indy-Hall/README.md

 ## What should I do if I drink the last cup of coffee?

-Imagine that you approach the coffee pot, place your cup underneath the spout, press down, and...drip drip drip. **Damn.** What HEATHAN would drink the last cup and not start up a fresh pot?!
+Imagine that you approach the coffee pot, place your cup underneath the spout, press down, and...drip drip drip. **Damn.** What HEATHEN would drink the last cup and not start up a fresh pot?!

 Okay, maybe that's a little dramatic.
 But only a little.